Last updated on April 6th, 2026

 Q: Is there route optimisation for deliveries?

-A: No — scheduling is manual.
+A: No. Gojee’s scheduling view is time-based rather than route-optimised, so route planning still needs to be handled separately.
 Users must use external tools (e.g., Google Maps) for route planning.

 Q: Can we see suburb/location information in the scheduling view?